marcjlevine/lubility/README.md

 It only works on Windows and only on jpeg files.

 To use it you can just use the .exe found in the `dist` folder.

+To generate executable:
+Run the following command: pyinstaller --onefile --name Lubility app/main.py This will generate a single executable file in a dist directory within the current directory.